Can't attend the live webinar? Sign up below and we'll send you the Webinar Recording link and slides after the webinar.

 Continuing Education Credit: Not offered for the recording.

-If you are unable to attend the webinar, sign up to receive the Webinar-On-Demand recording link for the webinar on Masterpiece Cakeshop – Discussing the Decision with Jack Phillip’s Lead Counsel with Erik Stanley and Kristen Waggoner.
+If you are unable to attend the webinar, sign up to receive the Webinar-On-Demand recording link for the webinar on the Religious Liberty Update with Erik Stanley and Kristen Waggoner.

 Jack Phillips is a Christian artist who uses his God-given creative ability to design custom cakes.
 He declined to design a custom cake for a gay wedding in July 2012, which brought him before the Supreme Court of the United States this past term.
 Kristen Waggoner, lead counsel representing Jack Phillips in the landmark Supreme Court case, will discuss the legal implications of this case with Alliance Defending Freedom Director of Center for Christian Ministries, Erik Stanley.

 Webinar attendees will learn more about this Supreme Court case and what it means for Christians in America today.

 Erik W. Stanley serves with Alliance Defending Freedom as senior counsel and director of the Center for Christian Ministries.
 He oversees all litigation efforts to maintain the autonomy of the church and to ensure its freedoms are protected under the First Amendment.
 Erik is also the founding director of the Church Alliance, a membership program providing religious liberty legal help to churches.